MarkMT/fragmentary/README.md

 <% end %>
 ```

 Note that we update the fragment's `memo` attribute by calling `update_attribute` on the `fragment` object.
-Although this is actually a `CacheBuilder` object, that class passes any methods such as `update_attribute`, to the underlying fragment.
+Although this is actually a `CacheBuilder` object, that class passes any methods such as `update_attribute` to the underlying fragment.

 Also note the use above of the method `Fragment.root` to retrieve the fragment matching the supplied parameters after caching has occurred.
 We have to retrieve the fragment explicitly since the variable `fragment` is local to the `cache_fragment` block to which it is yielded.
 The method takes the same parameters as `cache_fragment` with one exception: At present, if your fragment class declares `needs_user_type` or `needs_user_id`, you need to explicitly pass either the respective parameter or the current user object (this may change in a future release). e.g.